 - Mechanical Engineering

 Most courses are taught in German, however, limited English course options are available in some departments.
-For example, the department of Mechanical Engineering and Economis offer a larger number of classes taught in English.
+For example, the departments of Mechanical Engineering and Economis offer a larger number of classes taught in English.

 Students typically earn 12 to 18 KU credit hours during one semester abroad.
 You are encouraged to use the following resources to research available courses and to determine if these courses will meet your academic requirements at KU:

 KIT Course Information: Course information is available on individual departments' webpages.
 Select a deparment of interest to access course information.
 Additional course information for exchange students is available here.

 KIT Course Catalog: Search among all course offerings in the University Calendar of the Campus Management System.

 KU Course Equivalency Database: This is a list of courses currently pre-approved for KU credit (approved equivalency) and courses that students have had approved for KU credit in the past (possible equivalencies).
 Use 'KIT' in the search field.

 German Language Courses: Students may take German language courses for credit prior to the semester or concurrently with other courses during the semester.
 Courses are offered at all levels.